 It’s perfect, in the original sense of the word: finished, but not without flaws.

 Jules Finn and Samuel Trautman know that sorrow can sink deeply—so deeply it can drown the spirit.
-In The Belief in Angels (She Writes Press-Ingram Publishing Services / $16.95 / April 2014), by J. Dylan Yates, these two wounded souls—one struggling to survive her abusive childhood with her sanity intact, the other haunted by memories from his Holocaust past—must decide: surrender to the grief that threatens to destroy them, or find the strength to swim for the surface.
+In THE BELIEF IN Angels (She Writes Press / $16.95 / April 2014), by J. Dylan Yates, these two wounded souls—one struggling to survive her abusive childhood with her sanity intact, the other haunted by memories from his Holocaust past—must decide: surrender to the grief that threatens to destroy them, or find the strength to swim for the surface.

 Connect with me @firstname.lastname@example.org